 Learning is so prevalent that we take it for granted.
 Error, it is unique to the human race.
 Some, like the Nobel prize-winning Malala, have made it their lifelong quest to open doors so others–in her case girls around the world–can go to school and get an education.

 No creature leans a foreign language–expect humans.
 Parrots might project a few dozen words but they cannot converse with another parrot and certainly not with another bird.
-English speakers can learn French and converse with anyone else who speaks Moliere’s language.
-Living first in Montreal, Canada, then in France, where the French is not the same, to say the least, is a learning experience in itself.
+English speakers can learn French and talk with anyone else who speaks Moliere’s language.
+Living first in Montreal, Canada, then in France, where French is not the same, to say the least, is a learning experience in itself.

 First of all, mastering your own language, one of 6000 worldwide, is never-ending.
-I was just reading Stephen Jay Gould who had master penmanship.
+I was reading Stephen Jay Gould, who was a master of penmanship.
 His use of action verbs and expressive adjectives makes the words explode off the page.
 Reading his prose is a trip into English.
-Not only am I learning his specialties-paleontology, evolutionary biology, and history of science–but, I’m immersed and enraptured by his writing style.
+Not only am I learning his specialties-paleontology, evolutionary biology, and history of science–but, I’m immersed and fascinated by his writing style.
 Oh, but to master and come close in transmitting my message to you.

 No creature masters a trade to earn a living–except humans.
 I went through a two-year apprenticeship in the diamond cutting industry.
-The goal was to learn how to take a rough diamond and go through the 4 stages so it would be the sparkling gem that adorns a newly married finger.
-I started out with the most challenging stage: cleaving.
+The goal was to learn how to take a rough diamond and go through the four stages so it would be the sparkling gem that adorns a newly married finger.
+I started with the most challenging step: cleaving.
 Diamonds have grain just like wood.
-As you can take an ax and split a log along the grain so it is with diamonds.
+As you can take an ax and split a log along the grain, so it is with diamonds.